perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Creates tool dependencies:
 			- Investigators might only want to use one tool
 			- Investigators need to be familiar with more than one tool

-#### Forensics Workstations
-- **Categories of forensics workstations:**
-	- **Stationary** workstations
-	- **Portable** workstations
-	- **Lightweight** workstations
-- **What are the advantages and disadvantages of building your own forensics workstation?**
-	- **Advantages:**
-		- Customized to your needs
-		- Saves money
-	- **Disadvantages:**
-		- Hard to find support for problems
-		- Can become expensive if not careful
-- **What are some recommendations for forensics workstations?**
-	- Have vendor support to save time and frustration when problems arise
-	- Mix and match components to get capabilities required of forensics workstation
-	- Determine where data acquisitions will take place
-- **What are some recommendations for stationary and lightweight workstations?**
-	- Full tower to allow for expansion devices
-	- Get as much memory and processor power as budget allows
-	- Different sizes of hard drives
-	- 400W or better power supply (+ battery backup)
-	- External FireWire and USB 2.0 ports
-	- Assortment of drive adapter bridges
-	- Ergonomic keyboard and mouse
-	- Good video card
-	- at least 17 inch monitor
-	- High-end video card and dual monitors

 #### Write-Blockers
 - **Purposes of Write-Blocker:**